ploomber/ploomber/doc/user-guide/deployment.rst

 pipeline composition.

-The only difference between a Machine Learning training pipeline and its serving counterpart is what happens at the begininng and at the end.
+The only difference between a Machine Learning training pipeline and its serving counterpart is what happens at the beginning and the end.

-At **training** time, we obtain historical data, generate features and train a
+At **training** time, we obtain historical data, generate features, and train a
 model: